christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 so only the default handler will be called

 #### Publish to a Topic
-To publish a message, call the client.Publish method.
+To publish a message, call the client.
+Publish method.
 It receives four parameters:

 - topic: same topic as before, send a timestamp before disconnecting
-- qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
+- qos: 0 (fire-and-forget), 1 (resend if missed), or 2 (make sure it is only received once)
 - retained: boolean indicating whether the message must be retained by the server
 - payload: message to publish under the subject

 ## Intervention and Adaptation of the K-Means algorithm
-### What is Kmeans?
+### What is K-means?
-Kmeans is one of the easiest access algorithms among clustering algorithms.
-Kmeans is one of the machine learning algorithms without filling and separating the data into specific cluster.
+K-means is one of the easiest access algorithms among clustering algorithms.
+K-means is one of the machine learning algorithms without filling and separating the data into specific clusters.
 The remarkable feature is to be able to choose the number of clusters in which data is to be separated.

 ### Kmeans algorithm
-The Kmeans algorithm defines k representative points and ensures that the data belongs to the nearest representative point.
+The K-means algorithm defines k representative points and ensures that the data belongs to the nearest representative point.
 About each representative point, it calculates the average of the data that belongs to this point.
 The calculated point becomes a new representative point and again it makes the data belong to the closest ones.
 Until you can't find the